xt0fer/Cminus2/docs/Cminus2.md

-# Cminus2
+# WeakJava

 ### Introduction

-Cminus is a small language based on a subset of C.
+WeakJava is a small language based on a subset of Java.

-The aim of the project is to develop a compiler that compiles Cminus2 source into ZipRISC1 assembler language that can be processed by the [zas assembler](http://en.wikipedia.org/wiki/ZipRISC1).
+The aim of the project is to develop a compiler that compiles WeakJava source into ZipRISC1 assembler language that can be processed by the [zas assembler](http://en.wikipedia.org/wiki/ZipRISC1).

-Cminus has no global variables.
+WeakJava has no global variables.
 Variables must be local to the procedural/function scope.

-Cminus must have a `main()` function.
+WeakJava must have a `Project` class and a `main()` function inside of it.
-All other functions are defined outside of main.
+All other functions are defined outside of main, but inside of `Project`.

-It suffices to write a program `cm2` that
+It suffices to write a program `wjc` that

-*   Reads Cminus2 source from its standard input (`stdin`).
+*   Reads WeakJava source from its standard input (`stdin`).
 *   Writes x86 assembler to its standard output (`stdout`).
 *   Uses standard error (`stderr`) for error messages.